Stowood

 • to have zero-tolerance towards slavery and human trafficking in its supply chain

-SSI will never knowingly do business with customers, suppliers or others who violate this policy.
+Stowood will never knowingly do business with customers, suppliers or others who violate this policy.

 Supply chain – Due Diligence – Reporting

-SSI expects its suppliers to comply with laws and regulations in their jurisdictions and to comply with generally-accepted international ethical standards, which includes producing their goods lawfully, without exploiting the people who make them, and in decent working conditions.
+Stowood expects its suppliers to comply with laws and regulations in their jurisdictions and to comply with generally-accepted international ethical standards, which includes producing their goods lawfully, without exploiting the people who make them, and in decent working conditions.

 Risk and compliance